Private First Class

 442nd Regimental Combat Team

-Hideo Nimori served as a Private First Class in Service Company, 442nd Regimental Combat Team.
-He was born on September 29, 1920, in Kahului, Maui, T.H., and was the oldest of six children (five sons and one daughter) of Kenichi and Yoshiko (Kikkawa) Nimori.
-His parents arrived in Hawaii from Hiroshima, Japan, in 1906 and 1919, respectively.
+Hideo Nimori was born on September 29, 1920, in Kahului, Maui, Territory of Hawaii.
+He was the oldest of six children of Kenichi and Yoshiko (Kikkawa) Nimori.
+His siblings were: brothers Yukio, Saburo, Shiro, and Joseph Satoru, and sister Nancy.
+His parents arrived in Hawaii from Hiroshima Prefecture, Japan, in 1906 and 1919, respectively.

-Nimori signed his WWII Draft Registration card for Local Board No. 2 on February 14, 1942, in Honolulu.
-His point of contact was Warren Sakuma of 1850 N. School Street.
-His employer was his mother Yoshiko Nimori of 2643 S. King Street.
-At the time he was living at Lot 12, Kapakahi Street, and was 5’4”, 120 lbs.
+Nimori signed his draft registration card at Local Board No. 2 at 3563 Waialae Avenue on February 14, 1942, in Honolulu.
+His point of contact was Warren Sakuma of 1850 North School Street.
+His employer was his mother Yoshiko Nimori of 2643 South King Street.
+At the time, he was living at Lot 12, Kapakahi Street, and was 5’4” tall and weighed 120 pounds.

-When he was discharged in Honolulu on December 21, 1945, he returned to work at the family business and met Dorothy Kunimune.
-They married in 1947 and raised two daughters, Jeanne and Gail, in Pauoa.
-Hideo worked as a meat cutter for his father-in-law at Mo‘ili‘ili Store, and Dorothy, a seamstress and bookkeeper, helped run her family’s store, Kuni Dry Goods.
+Hideo returned to work at the family business and met Dorothy C. Kunimune.
+They married on November 15, 1947.
+He and Dorothy raised two daughters, Jeanne and Gail, in the Pauoa neighborhood of Honolulu.
+Hideo worked as a meat cutter for his father-in-law at Moiliili Store, and Dorothy, a seamstress and bookkeeper, helped run her family’s store, Kuni Dry Goods.

 As a jack-of-all-trades, he was also a skilled gardener and a fixer-upper of anything from simple plumbing to electrical and home repairs.